-- 1. Fails to meet proper immunization requirements/ documents (refer to "Immunization" on page 27); - 2.
-Disciplinary reasons; - 3.
-Fails to meet tuition/financial obligations; - 4.
-Discontinued attendance in class; - 5.
-Students on military leave must supply the College with a copy of military orders for student records and possible tuition adjustment. - Refer to page 24, under "Grading System," to determine which grade is applicable: WX, or FX, or page 14, "Refunds to Students Who Withdraw."
+- 1. Fails to meet proper immunization requirements/ documents (refer to "Immunization" on page 27). - 2.
+Disciplinary reasons. - 3.
+Fails to meet tuition/financial obligations. - 4.
+Discontinued attendance in class. - 5.
+Students on military leave must supply the College with a copy of military orders for student records and possible tuition adjustment. - Refer to page 24, under "Grading System," to determine which grade is applicable: WX, or FX.
+See also page 15, "Refunds to Students Who Withdraw."

-Depending on the administrative withdrawal date, the student's account may or may not be pro-rated (refer to page 15, "Tuition Refund Schedule").
+Depending on the administrative withdrawal date, the student's account may or may not be prorated (refer to page 16, "Tuition Refund Schedule").